 The study plan does not limit on length and it should include the following:

-- Why you need to be a\on an exchange programme
+- Why you need to be a\on an exchange program

-- Your contribution to the exchange programme and your home country after returning
+- Your contribution to the exchange program and your home country after returning

 - A list of your planned courses at the institution hosting you